process-analytics/bpmn-visualization-addons/packages/addons/README.md

 #### Retrieving the whole `BpmnSemantic`

-`BpmnElementsSearcher` also lets retrieve the whole BpmnSemantic objects `DeduplicateNamesOptions`
+`BpmnElementsSearcher` also provides a method to retrieve the whole BpmnSemantic objects.

+In this case, it allows to provide ways to choose the elements if there are several matches for a given name.
+See `DeduplicateNamesOptions` for more details.